kuntal-bhowmick/MoA_Prediction_Kaggle_Hackathon/README.md

 ### Callbacks : WIP

 ### Ensemble :
 I have used 2 layer ensembling here.
-At first layer, I have created weighted average ensembling separately for NNs and TabeNet.
+At first layer, I have created weighted average ensembling separately for NNs and TabNet.
 So , if I have 3-4 different models of NNs based on different LR and different number of components used in PCA then I took weighted average of those and created one blended Neural Network model.Similarly, I had blended models of TabNet as well where each of them are constructed using 4-5 different model variants using weighted average.
+Each of TabNet and NN models are trained with 7 different seeds, to get better generalized results, before those are used for ensembling.

 ### My Performance :
   Private/Final Rank : 37/4373 (Top 1%)